Building stronger primary health care systems requires a systematic approach and collaboration between many partners.

 - The ABCD approach proved so successful that by the end of the project around 120 health services were using ABCD quality improvement tools, and there was strong demand from health services for continued access and support for these tools.

-- As a result, in 2009 Menzies established One21seventy, a not-for-profit unit that supports health services in the implementation and use of CQI.
-More than 200 primary health care centres subscribe to One21seventy services.
+- As a result, in 2009 Menzies established One21seventy, a not-for-profit unit that operated until October 2016 to support health services in the implementation and use of CQI.

 - Fetal Alcohol Spectrum Disorder Prevention and Health Promotion Resources